Flinsch/flangee77/docs/strings-and-encodings.md

 UTF-16 is a kind of hybrid: it covers &ldquo;all&rdquo; characters, is okay in terms of memory requirements, and allows for some string manipulations because many or even most common code points can be represented with one single code unit (good/okay for almost everything, but loses to UTF-8 in storage and transmission).
 However, UTF-16 is rarely used within this framework (tends to be used only in the case of platform-specific things).

-Despite the presence of the eighth bit of `cl7::astring`, we deliberately do not support ANSI, ISO 8859, etc., not even Latin-1, although it corresponds 1-to-1 to the first 256 Unicode characters.
+Despite the presence of the eighth bit of `cl7::astring`, we deliberately do not support &ldquo;extended ASCII,&rdquo; ANSI, ISO 8859, etc., not even Latin-1, although it corresponds 1-to-1 to the first 256 Unicode characters.
 If you need these encodings (for whatever reason, for example under Windows), you have to take care of them yourself.
-At best, you avoid ANSI, ISO 8859, etc. as much as possible and stick with ASCII and Unicode.
+At best, you avoid ANSI, ISO 8859, etc. as much as possible and stick to standard ASCII and Unicode, with Unicode being a superset of ASCII.
-And then you end up with UTF-8 as a superset of ASCII (or UTF-32 if you need the quasi-1-to-1 correspondence of code units and code points).
+And then you might end up with UTF-8 as a &ldquo;technical&rdquo; superset of standard ASCII as well (or UTF-32 if you need the quasi-1-to-1 correspondence between code units and code points).

 So you see: UTF-8 (almost) everywhere.
 As mentioned before, you may have to take care of ISO 8859, ANSI, etc. yourself, but to avoid this as much as possible, we are forcing the `UNICODE`/`_UNICODE` definition, also as suggested by the &ldquo;UTF-8 Everywhere&rdquo; manifesto.